pcubillos/mc3/docs/mctutorial.rst

 .. code-block:: python

-   mpi      = True # Multiple or single-CPU run numit    = 3e4  # Number of MCMC samples to compute nchains  = 10   # Number of parallel chains
+   nsamples =  1e5     # Number of MCMC samples to compute nchains  =    7     # Number of parallel chains
-   burnin   = 100  # Number of burned-in samples per chain thinning =   1  # Thinning factor for outputs
+   burnin   = 1000     # Number of burned-in samples per chain thinning =    1     # Thinning factor for outputs

-The ``mpi`` argument (optional, boolean, default=False) determines if MC3 will run in multiple or a single CPU.

-.. note:: In a multi-core run, MC3 will assign one CPU to each chain.
+   # Distribution for the initial samples:
+   kickoff = 'normal'  # Choose between: 'normal' or  'uniform' hsize = 10          # Number of initial samples per chain

+``MC3`` automatically runs in multiple processors, assigning one CPU per chain.
-          Additionaly, the main MCMC central hub will use one CPU.
+Additionaly, the central MCMC hub will use one extra CPU.
 Thus, the total number of CPUs used is ``nchains + 1``.

-          Normally, if you ask ``MC3`` to use more CPUs than the number of CPUs available, the code will be much much slower.

-The ``numit`` argument (optional, float, default=1e5) sets the total number of samples to compute.
+The ``nsamples`` argument (optional, float, default=1e5) sets the total number of samples to compute.

-The ``nchains`` argument (optional, integer, default=10) sets the number of parallel chains to use.
-The number of iterations run for each chain will be ``numit/nchains``.
+The ``nchains`` argument (optional, integer, default=7) sets the number of parallel chains to use.
+The number of iterations run for each chain will be ``ceil(nsamples/nchains)``.

-.. note::  Even for single-CPU runs, the MCMC algorithm will use
+.. note:: For ``walk='snooker'``, an MCMC works well from
-           ``nchains`` parallel chains.
+    3 chains.
+For ``walk='demc'``, [terBraak2006]_ suggest using
+    :math:`2d` chains, with :math:`d` the number of free parameters.

 The ``burnin`` argument (optional, integer, default=0) sets the number of burned-in (removed) iterations at the beginning of each chain.

 The ``thinning`` argument (optional, integer, default=1) sets the chains thinning factor (discarding all but every ``thinning``-th sample).
+To reduce the memory usage, when requested, only the thinned samples are stored (and returned).

-.. note:: Thinning is often unnecessary for a DEMC run, since this algorithm
+.. note:: Thinning is often unnecessary for a DE run, since this algorithm
           reduces significatively the sampling autocorrelation.

+To set the starting point of the MCMC chains, ``MC3`` draws samples either from a normal (default) or uniform distribution (determined by the ``kickoff`` argument).
+The mean and standard deviation of the normal distribution are set by the ``params`` and ``stepsize`` arguments, respectively.
+The uniform distribution is constrained between the ``pmin`` and ``pmax`` boundaries.
+The ``hsize`` argument determines the size of the starting sample.
+All draws from the initial sample are discarded from the returned posterior distribution.

 Optimization
 ^^^^^^^^^^^^